sanity-io/hydrogen-sanity-demo/README.md

+>[!NOTE]
+>This repository for a Hydrogen front end is no longer maintained, but the connecting plugin [Sanity Connect for Shopify][sanity-connect] as well as the `shopify` starter template for Sanity Studio are still in active development.
+See the [Sanity Templates](https://www.sanity.io/templates) page for other ecommerce templates.

 # AKVA - An example storefront powered by Sanity + Hydrogen

 This demo is compatible with `@shopify/hydrogen >= 2023.10.0` built on Remix.